liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 plugin* for an explanation of the main directories within the plugin).

 With the migration process finished, you can upgrade your code to the new version of Liferay by completing a few additional tasks.
-Most commonly, you'll want to do the following:
+Most commonly, you should do the following:

 - Review the uses of Liferay's APIs and adapt them accordingly.